scottmuc/windows-homedir/README.md

   type as if I have a US QWERTY layout
 * Need to install Boxstarter first before the other things
 * Create ssh key on separate machine first and put on the repave USB stick

+##### October 5 2018

+* Went smoothly with the ssh keys transfered from previous build as well as the boxstarter downoad
+* Set the task bar config plus more Explorer config in the boxstarter.txt